ragges/tektools/README.md

 disk that will let the scope itself read or write NVRAM and EEPROM data to/from the floppy disks - no GPIB is needed.

-A **tool for checksumming NVRAM dumps**, written in Java, is also included.
+A **tool for checksumming NVRAM and EEPROM dumps**, written in Java, is also included.

 There is nothing Linux specific about it, but it is a very nice tool, and here is an extra version supplied, tdsNvramEepromFloppyDumper,